 11:00 a.m.
 Second Church Service (Sanctuary)

 Center First UMC needs volunteers to provide snacks for the youth on Wednesday nights.
 You are also welcome to join us for the remainder of the night if you choose!
 If you are able to help out with youth and volunteer your time, please contact the church office (936) 598-2707.

 Sunday School is a time for the youth to gather and ask questions about Christianity, the Bible, the Trinity, etc. We have an in-depth lesson and discussion to follow.
 We invite any youth to come and join us to expand their knowledge of Christianity and fellowship.

 BASICS OF THE CHRISTIAN FAITH (BCF)

 The church has created a new class in Kids Grow in Christ to substitute Confirmation classes.
 We invite children and youth that are in Grades 5 and 6 to join us as we learn more about God, faith and what it means to be a member of the church.
-Classes start August 29!
+Class dates will be announced soon!

 At baptism, we are initiated into the new covenant in Jesus Christ and membership in the Church, Christ’s body in the world.
 For many, this happens when they are very young.
 We recognize children are members of their human families, but no one expects them to clean their rooms or empty the dishwasher until much later.
 In the same way, “baptized infants are members of the Church—the family of faith—but are not yet capable of sharing everything involved in membership,” By Water and the Spirit.
 The United Methodist Church’s official statement on baptism, teaches.
 Confirmation is an opportunity to respond to the grace of God available to us, as acknowledged in baptism, and to promise to live as a person of faith.
 “What God offers us must be accepted in repentance and faith,” This Is Your Baptismal Liturgy states.
 “Confirmation and reaffirmation are our responses of commitment, profession of faith, and rededication.